Keith-S-Thompson/markdown-linewrap/README.md

 Line two
 Line three

+---

 The following is the same, but with two trailing spaces on each line.
 The trailing spaces should create a line break in the output.
 Most or all
 Markdown viewers handle this correctly.

-*The following should be a three lines:*
+### The following should be a three lines:

 Line one
 Line two
 Line three

+---

 The following is the same rendered as an unordered list, without the trailing spaces.
 Most or all Markdown viewers handle this correctly.

-*The following should be three bulleted lines:*
+### The following should be three bulleted lines:

 - Line one
 - Line two
 - Line three

+---

 The following is the same, but as a block of quoted text.

-*The following should be a single line of quoted text:*
+### The following should be a single line of quoted text:

 > Line one
 > Line two
 > Line three

+---